 A substantial portion of our business is conducted outside of the United States and, as a result, we are subject to foreign business, political and economic risks.
 All of our products are manufactured outside of the United States.
 Our current qualified integrated circuit foundries are located in the same region within Taiwan, and our primary assembly and test subcontractors are located in the Pacific Rim region.
 In addition, many of our customers are located outside of the United States, primarily in Asia, which further exposes us to foreign risks.
-Sales to customers located in Asia represented approximately 90% of our net revenue in fiscal 2013, 88% of our net revenue in fiscal 2011.
+Sales to customers located in Asia represented approximately 95% of our net revenue in fiscal 2014, 90% of our net revenue in fiscal 2013 and 88% of our net revenue in fiscal 2012.